Ikat Natural Dye Pillow - Slate

 Made by Maya Traditions

-Pillow décor to adore.
 This naturally dyed pillow integrates effortlessly — and stylishly — into any home.
-Choose from three different colors featuring a timeless ikat print and hand-woven using traditional ikat techniques.
+Featuring a timeless ikat print, this colorful pillow is hand-woven using traditional ikat techniques.
 Each purchase supports women artisans at Maya Traditions in Guatemala.

 RAISE AWARENESS • INSPIRE ACTION • CREATE CHANGE